sjitech/docker-geek/README.md

 ## Installation && Quick Start

-Let's start the workbench so from there you can further run other commands of this tool suite.
+Let's start a workbench so from there you can further run other commands of this tool suite.

 **You might just want to have a try without downloading this repo nor installing anything to your host**, so just run